 Mid-early Siberian plum intended mainly for northern growing areas with cold winters and unsettled spring weather.
 Valuable for its fruit quality, adaptability, high frost resistance, universal use and good resistance to fungal diseases.
 An interspecific hybrid of Japanese plum (Prunus salicina) and Siberian plum (Prunus × rossica Erem.).

 Crossing: Japanese plum Gigant x unknown Russian plum, breeder G.V.
 Yeremin, A.A.
 Sedin, OSS VNIIR N.I.
 Vavilov, Crimea.
-Registered in the Russian variety register in 2002
+Released in 2002.

 Vigour: mweak, canopy flat-spherical, moderately dense

-Fruit: medium-sized, weight 35 g and more, round, peel red-violet with a thick wax coating.
+Fruit: medium-sized, weight 35 g and more, round, peel dark-violet with a thick wax coating.
 Even after ripening, the fruits can hang on the tree for a long time, they remain firm and do not fall off.
 They are not damaged during handling.
 Fruits are well transportable and have long shelf life.
 Storage at 0°C for up to 3 months is possible.
 Suitable for both fresh consumption and processing into high quality products, including dried and frozen fruits

 Pulp: yellow, red on the peel, very dense, firm, not very juicy, freestone

 Taste: excellent, harmoniously sweet and sour

 Yeald: high, stable and regular, early yield onset